 Let me state here that when I say “budget”, I mean your daily travel expenses should total €100 or less.
 Yes, it is very possible to visit Salzburg on less than €100.
-Or more!
 It’s up to you and your budget.
 The following travel guide can work for anyone, budget or not.
 The key factor that can push you out of the “budget” range is the accommodations you choose, not the attractions.
 Nice, huh?

-Ok, now let’s get you to Salzburg on a budget!
+Ok, now let’s get you to Salzburg on a budget solo.

 Why Go to Salzburg?

 Nestled in the Alps near the German border, Salzburg is a picturesque town that boasts the birthplace of Wolfgang Amadeus Mozart.
 The capital of the Bundesland Provence and the 4th largest city in Austria, Salzburg holds an Old Town (Alstadt) and New Town (Neustadt) that are divided by the Salzach River.
 The Alstadt, a UNESCO World Cultural Heritage site, is very pedestrian friendly splendid with its surrounding medieval and baroque architecture.

 From Innsbruck, Vienna or any other Austria locations, it is more than likely you will arrive at the Salzburg Hauptbahnhof, the main train station and a major hub in western Austria.
 Most of Salzburg can be done on foot, so from there you can walk or take a shuttle to your hotel if you prefer.